lynseylin/wikidata-to-mongodb/README.md

 # wikidata-to-mongodb

 ## Introduction
-Read from wikidata json file and insert into mongodb
+Read from wikidata json file and insert into mongodb.

 ## Requires
 > php: >=5.6.0